 A preliminary teaching credential is required for admission if you want to pursue the Added Authorization.
-A teaching credential is not required for admission to the concentration in Reading and Language otherwise.
+A teaching credential is not required for admission to the MA in Education with a concentration in Reading and Language otherwise.
 Three years of teaching experience is required to file with the Commission on Teacher Credentialing for the Added Authorization, but you do not have to have completed the three years to begin the program.

 Developing a Personal and Professional Model of Literacy: The graduate courses in reading and language enable candidates to deepen their professional knowledge in literacy with a focus on multi-modal literacies grounded in researched-based literacy approaches, assessment and the foundational and current research in the field.